rebelsky/sams-assorted-musings-reflections/worse-than-sedona-2021-10-23.md

 assistant who has to manage Interfolio, including dealing with the slew of questions from annoying folks like me.
 And yes, I've tried to limit the questions I've sent.

 ---

+**Postscript**: You may be wondering why I don't pass all of this work on to one of our Academic Assistants.
+In part, it's because I don't think they should suffer any more than we should; as I said, I think the Administrators, rather than the Academic Assistants, should be the ones who suffer for the decisions.
+In part, it's because they don't know the answers to the round peg/square hold questions and it takes just as much time to get back to them on those.

+---